relationbuilder/ml-classifier-gesture-recognition-wiki/Home.md

 This Wiki can be downloaded as a mercurial repository,  edited locally and updated just like any other repository.
 I used the clone functionality in SourceTree with with the URI https://joexdobs@bitbucket.org/joexdobs/ml-classifier-gesture-recognition/wiki in source tree.

+I wish that BitBucket offered an option so that a directory called /wiki inside the main project repository could be the source for the wiki rather than requiring a separate project.
+The documenation really should be viewed as a code asset anyway.

 ##Recomended Editor
 I have found the [Typora Editor](https://typora.io/) saves an imense amount of time when editing markdown because you can see mostly what will be shown on the BitBucket and Github pages in a sort of Wysiwig format.
 I still find that I have to revert to source mode under view for some features but it is a lot better editing in a simple text ediitor.
 I wish Typora included some more advanced spelling and gramar checking but it is the best I have found so far.